rubythonode/gocanto-pkg/README.md

 Gocanto\SimpleAdmin\SimpleAdminServiceProvider::class
 ```

-If you are interested in lear more about laravel services providers, you can click on the following link
+If you are interested in learning more about laravel services providers, you can click on the following link
 * [Laravel/ServicesProviders](http://laravel.com/docs/5.1/providers)

 ##Creating a controller for our package